API Reference

 -H "Content-Type: application/json" \

-• Retrying with the same key but a different body returns 409 IDEMPOTENCY_CONFLICT.
+• Retrying with the same id but a different body returns 409 CONFLICT.
+The conflict body MUST NOT echo the original recipients or content.

 Pagination